entomb/OBJ-MySQL/README.md

 ```

 All methods will return the resulting `mysqli_insert_id()` or true/false depending on context.
-The correct approach if to allways check if they executed as success is allways returned
+The correct approach if to always check if they executed as success is always returned

 ```php
   $ok = $db->delete('users', array( 'user_id' => 9 ) );